A Footballer’s Guide to Fascia Training in 2025

 Overtime, the more you do these exercises, which have to be done correctly, the more you will start to feel your glutes, which means you are waking up the deeper layers of your body.
 The more you start to feel the glutes during these exercises, the more your fascia is working and overtime the goal is to feel the tension coming from the core as well.

-- Self massage your feet with a spiky ball or tennis ball – 3 minutes each side
+• Self massage your feet with a massage tool, such as a spiky ball, a tennis ball, or PVC Pipe – 3 minutes each side

 These are the most basic exercises to begin developing your fascia.
 If you are interested in learning more, private training, or getting more exercises and a full guide on how to train your fascia and more please contact me and mention this blog post or fill out the form on our private training page.